telepresenceio/telepresence/reference/cluster-config.md

 ## Air Gapped Cluster

-If your cluster is air gapped (it does not have access to the internet and therefore cannot connect to Ambassador Cloud), some manual license configuration is required to use selective intercepts.
+If your cluster is air gapped (it does not have access to the internet and therefore cannot connect to Ambassador Cloud), some additional configuration is required to acquire a license use selective intercepts.

 ### Create a License